R-Ladies is dedicated to providing a harassment-free experience for everyone. We do not tolerate harassment of participants in any form.

 - Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions.

-If you are being harassed by a member/guest/participant of/at R-Ladies, notice that someone else is being harassed, or have any other concerns, please contact the Founding Members via reporting [at] rladies [dot] org.
+If you are being harassed by a member/guest/participant of/at R-Ladies, notice that someone else is being harassed, or have any other concerns, please contact the Global Leadership Team via reporting [at] rladies [dot] org.
 Local incidences will be handled together with the local organisers.
 If the person who is harassing you is on the team, they will recuse themselves from handling your incident.
 We will respond as promptly as we can.

 This code of conduct applies to R-Ladies spaces, but if you are being harassed by a member/guest/participant of/at R-Ladies outside our spaces, we still want to know about it.
-We will take all good-faith reports of harassment by R-Ladies members, especially the Founding Members, seriously.
+We will take all good-faith reports of harassment by R-Ladies members, especially the Global Leadership Team, seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.
-The Founding Members reserve the right to exclude people from R-Ladies based on their past behavior, including behavior outside R-Ladies spaces and behavior towards people who are not in R-ladies.
+The Global Leadership Team reserves the right to exclude people from R-Ladies based on their past behavior, including behavior outside R-Ladies spaces and behavior towards people who are not in R-ladies.

 In order to protect volunteers from abuse and burnout, we reserve the right to reject any report we believe to have been made in bad faith.
 Reports intended to silence legitimate criticism may be deleted without response.